Although we can't truly know what tomorrow's careers will look like, we do know that the possibilities are endless.

 How do we nurture curiosity, collaboration and creativity that will be required for the jobs of tomorrow?

-Impacting learning today can lead to big innovations in thinking tomorrowSTEAM programs help today’s students advance their critical thinking, collaboration skills and creativity through Science, Technology, Engineering, Arts/Design, and Mathematics—all areas that will be vitally important to our world in the years to come.
-That’s why Siemens supports educators like you with the Empower Program, which features challenges for both STEAM and energy and sustainability topics.
-With the Empower for K12 Schools Program, we work with you to inspire the next generation of leaders to think big, explore the world, and learn to solve problems individually and collaboratively.
+Empowering innovations for tomorrowSTEAM programs help today’s learners advance their critical thinking, collaboration skills and creativity through Science, Technology, Engineering, Arts/Design, and Mathematics—all areas that will be vitally important to our world in the years to come.
+That’s why Siemens supports our customers and partners with the Empower Program, which features challenges for both STEAM, as well as energy and sustainability topics.
+With the Empower Program, we work with you to inspire the next generation of leaders to think big, explore the world, and learn to solve problems individually and collaboratively.

 The FUSE Lab looks so different from a traditional classroom.
 It’s busy and loud; it can be a bit much, honestly, but when you look closely at what’s happening, every single student is busy solving problems and talking about what they are learning.Alexis Mason, Teacher and FUSE Facilitator South Valley Junior High School, Gilbert AZ

 The relationship between the educators at Pine Grove Middle School and Siemens isn’t simply that of customer and supplier.
 Siemens partnered with East Syracuse Minoa Central School District to transform the curriculum to help students develop their STREAM (Science, Technology, Research, Engineering, Arts and Math) knowledge, as well as problem-solving and presentation skills and abilities.

 The world has changed, and education needed to change, too.
 We changed how the students learn.
 We changed what they learn.
 That meant changing where they learn.Adrienne Turbeville, Content Literacy Support Teacher; Pine Grove Middle School, East Syracuse NY